-• The lecture notes will be posted in Canvas prior to each lecture.
-Other course materials may be posted in Canvas after the class (e.g., in-class exercises and homework solutions).
+- The lecture notes will be posted in Canvas prior to each lecture.
+Other course materials may be posted in Canvas after the class (e.g., in-class exercises and homework solutions). - Some lectures (equivalent to Modules in Canvas) will include recorded videos of homework solutions and in-class examples.
+The students are expected to review those videos to solidify the concepts and calculations presented in class, and as part of the preparation for exams.